Versatile audio-visual learning for emotion recognition

-This study addresses these aforementioned challenges to further our understanding of effective versatile multimodal learning approaches.
-Our main contribution is the proposal of a \emph{versatile audio-visual learning} (VAVL) model, which unifies multimodal and unimodal learning in a single framework that can be used for emotion regression and classification tasks.
+Our main contribution in this study is the proposal of a \emph{versatile audio-visual learning} (VAVL) model, which unifies multimodal and unimodal learning in a single framework that can be used for emotion regression and classification tasks.
 Our approach utilizes branches that separately process each modality.
 In addition, we introduce shared layers, residual connections over shared layers, and a unimodal reconstruction task.
 The shared layers encourage learning representations that reflect the connections between the two modalities.
-The addition of the auxiliary reconstruction task and unimodal residual connections over the shared layers helps the model learns representations that reflect the heterogeneity of the modalities.
+The addition of the auxiliary reconstruction task and unimodal residual connections over the shared layers helps the model learn representations that reflect the heterogeneity of the modalities.
 Collectively, these components are added to our framework to help with the multimodal feature representation, which is a core challenge in multimodal learning \cite{Liang_2022}.
 We implement this audio-visual framework so it can be trained even when audio and visual paired data is not available for part of the data.
-The proposed approach is attractive as it enables the training of multimodal systems using incomplete information from multimodal databases (e.g., audio-only or visual-only information is available for some data-points), as well as unimodal databases.
+The proposed approach is attractive as it enables the training of multimodal systems using incomplete information from multimodal databases (e.g., audio-only or visual-only information is available for some data points), as well as unimodal databases.
 The proposed framework also has the versatility to be used for either regression or classification tasks without changing the architecture or training strategy.

 We quantitatively evaluate and compare the performance of our proposed model against strong baselines.
-The results demonstrate that our architecture achieves significantly better results on both the CREMA-D \cite{Cao_2014_2}, the CMU-MOSEI \cite{Zadeh_2018_2}, and the MSP-IMPROV \cite{Busso_2017} corpora compared to the baselines.
+The results demonstrate that our architecture achieves significantly better results on the CREMA-D \cite{Cao_2014_2}, the CMU-MOSEI \cite{Zadeh_2018_2}, and the MSP-IMPROV \cite{Busso_2017} corpora compared to the baselines.
 For example, VAVL achieves a new state-of-the-art result for the emotional attribute prediction task on the MSP-IMPROV corpus.
 Also, our architecture is able to sustain strong performance in audio-only and video-only settings, compared to strong unimodal baselines.
 Additionally, we conduct ablation studies into our model to understand the effects of each component on our model's performance.
 These results show the benefits of our proposed framework for audio-visual emotion recognition.